jamaps/notes/2019/intro_to_QGIS/md/index.md

 ![vector](img_qgis_overview.png)

+Let's try to accomplish the following:

 1. Open and explore the data.
 Examine the layer structure.
 There are two point data files and one raster image.
 2. Right-click on the layer (in the layers panel) to examine attribute tables, layer properties, among other things.
 3. Practice styling layers by opening up the layer properties, going to symbology.
-Make the Pumps layer have larger symbols and a brighter colour.
-Style the cholera_deaths layer using the graduated option.
+In here, we can edit the size, shape, and colour of the layers, among other things.
+Let's then style the cholera_deaths layer using the graduated option.
 This styles the points by their values, and we can now see where there were addresses with high death counts.

 ![vector](img_qgis_style.png)